gr0uch/simulacra/README.md

 ```

 The mount function gets run before a node is replaced, and the unmount function gets run before a node is removed.
 If there is no return value, then it's assumed that the specified node will be appended.
 It's possible to return a different node in the mount function, which enables heterogeneous collections.

+There is a special case for the mount function: if the bound node is the same as its parent, its value will not be iterated over, and no index will be passed.

 ## Benchmarks